Leo-Adventure/Leo-Adventure/README.md

 ⚡ The way was long, and wrapped in gloom did seem, as I urged on to seek my fantastic dream~

-🌱 I'm a junior student looking for Ph.D. in deep learning
+🌱 I'm a junior student looking for Ph.D. in deep learning in China

 🔭 Interested in Machine Learning, Deep learning and Reinforce Learning, want to explore more!